Registration and Download information

 (i.e. diskspace, memory, computer speed etc.) fulfil our technical

 requirements, and make sure your user/machine preferences on the BOINC website are properly set.
+Please note that there are not always workunits available to download, check the Server Status page to find out.

 When you run BOINC on your PC, it works as follows (see below):